sfiera/gbkiss.org/content/tech/infrared.rst

 Physical Layer
 --------------

-At the physical layer, infrared communication is handled by turning the infrared LED in each cartridge on and off for a fixed period of time.
+At the physical layer, the sender sends data by turning the infrared LED in its cartridge on and off for a fixed period of time.
 There seem to be three different pulse lengths:

 * 10 units (~75μs?): zero bit
 * 18 units (~150μs?): one bit
 * 35 units (~300μs?): stop bit

+In addition, the sender and receiver can match their timing with a sync bit.
+To send a sync bit, both the sender and receiver:

+1. Turn on their IR LEDs
+2. Wait to detect the other’s IR LED is on
+3. Turn off their IR LEDs
+4. Wait to detect the other’s IR LED is off

 Data Link Layer
 ---------------